 The Windows Time service (despite its apparent simplicity) is the basis for the normal functioning of Active Directory domain.
-In properly configured AD environment Time service operates as follows: users computers receive the exact time from nearest domain controller which they are registered, all domain controllers request time from single DC with FSMO role PDC Emulator.
+In properly configured AD environment Time service operates as follows: users computers receive the exact time from the nearest domain controller which they are registered, all domain controllers request time from single DC with FSMO role PDC Emulator.

 PDC Emulator (Primary Domain Controller) synchronize time with an external time source.
 The external time source is usually one or more NTP servers, like time.windows.com or NTP-server of your provider.
-Please note that by default time is provided to clients using Windows Time service (instead of native NTP).
+Please note that by the default time is provided to clients using Windows Time service (instead of native NTP).

 Configuring domain time synchronization using Group Policy consists of 2 steps:

 - Create a GPO for the domain controller with PDC role;

 Configure NTP Group Policy for PDC DC

 At this step, you need to configure your domain controller with the role of PDC Emulator to synchronize with an external source.
 PDC Emulator role can be moved between domain controllers, so we need to make sure that GPO applied only to the current holder of the Primary Domain Controller role.
 To do this, using Group Policy Management Console (GPMC.msc) select WMI Filters section and create a new WMI filter with name Filter PDC Emulator and query Select * from Win32_ComputerSystem where DomainRole = 5.

 Create a new GPO and link it to the OU named Domain Controllers.